How much does a physical therapist make in a year? Not enough, you’re probably thinking. And you would be right.

 As you know, if you’re a PT reading this, the expense all adds up to thousands of dollars a year to continue your education and keep your license – and because you know the importance of continuing education, you wouldn’t complain about it in the least if you made more money.
 In fact, as you’ve no doubt noticed, you’re making less money than ever.
 Starting in 2021, Medicare reduced physical therapy rates by 9 percent, and in 2022, a proposed rule would mean that when a PT gives 10 percent or more of therapy to a patient, there will be a 15 percent reduction in rates.

 You need a strategy to make more money.

 Instead of throwing up your hands and deciding that there’s nothing to be done about your current financial situation or vowing that you’ll just have to work harder, you really should work smarter.

 Diagnostics for physical therapy is better for the patient — because it improves your odds of an accurate diagnosis.
 That’s why insurers accept higher billing codes for diagnostic testing.
-In fact, many Hands-On Diagnostics franchises bill around $550 per diagnostic session — as opposed to the $70 to $100 per session that a typical PT practice will bill for.
+In fact, many Hands-On Diagnostics members bill around $550 per diagnostic session — as opposed to the $70 to $100 per session that a typical PT practice will bill for.
 In fact, many PTs earn five to 10 times more than they were with their old practices.